 Each student must participate in the statewide assessment tests required by s.1008.22.
 Each student who does not meet specific levels of performance as determined by the district school board in reading, writing, science and mathematics for each grade level, or who does not meet specific levels of performance as determined by the commissioner on statewide assessments at selected grade levels, must be provided with additional diagnostic assessments to determine the nature of student's difficulty and areas of academic need.

 Only those students eligible for exemptions from state-mandated assessments will be considered for exemptions from the district criterion-referenced assessments.
 Results from these district-administered tests may be used for:

-- Measuring educational growth from one year to the next; - Providing necessary information for developing an individualized instructional program or academic improvement plan; - Determining proficiency in Reading, Writing, Mathematics, and Science for remediation purposes; - Providing group data for evaluation and program planning district-wide and/or at the school level:
+- Measuring educational growth from one year to the next; - Providing necessary information for developing an individualized instructional program or academic improvement plan;

+- Determining proficiency in Reading, Writing, Mathematics, and Science for remediation purposes; - Providing group data for evaluation and program planning district-wide and/or at the school level;

-Criteria for placement in the ESOL program will be determined by administration of WAPT Kindergarten Screener and the WIDA Screener for grades 1-12 Listening, Speaking, Reading, and Writing components which are approved by the State and administered by the district.
+Criteria for placement in the ESOL program will be determined by administration of W-APT Kindergarten Screener and the WIDA Screener for grades 1-12 Listening, Speaking, Reading, and Writing components which are approved by the State and administered by the district.

-- Additional documentation for retention or promotion; - Providing data for each school's progress monitoring plan for Reading, Writing, Math, and Science: - Identification for RTI/MTSS services; and - Monitoring within the RTI/MTSS Program.
+- Additional documentation for retention or promotion; - Providing data for each school's progress monitoring plan for Reading, Writing, Math, and Science; - Identification for additional intervention/Tier 2 or Tier 3 services; and Monitoring student response to intervention.

-Each elementary school principal must notify the parent of each student who scores at Level 4 or Level 5 on FSA Language Arts or FSA Mathematics of the option for the student to take accelerated courses through the Florida Virtual School.
+Each elementary school principal must notify the parent of each student who scores at Level 4 or Level 5 on state assessments for Language Arts or Mathematics of the option for the student to take accelerated courses through the Florida Virtual School.